Introduction

 Of the 10,000 homes, Somerset Council currently manages circa 6,000 in-house and Homes in Somerset manages circa 4,000.
 Homes in Somerset is an ALMO which looks after houses and garages across the county on behalf of Somerset Council.
 It does not own any properties.

-Somerset Council tenants should contact their assigned housing officer or use the Contact my housing team form online.
+If you are a Somerset Council tenant, you can contact your housing officer or use the Contact my housing team form online.
+Leaseholders should contact Claire Thackray at claire.thackray@somerset.gov.uk or Stephanie Clark at stephanie.clark@somerset.gov.uk.

 No, the Options Appraisal is not being carried out as part of a cost-saving exercise.
 The decision to align the housing management services has been made to ensure Somerset Council and Homes in Somerset provide the best value for money, with customers receiving the same, consistent services across the county.
 Any efficiencies made as a result of this process would go directly back into the Housing Revenue Account, to be used to invest back into the housing management services.